"It’s the most beautiful thing in life you can do"

 How it started

 The training is thorough and prepares you for a lot.
 After the first few weeks of getting used to life changing completely, everything slowly started to fall in place and the kids have settled well.
-When they first arrived, they were really excited and overactive, but now we’re use to each other, and we’ve developed some great routines.
+When they first arrived, they were really excited and overactive, but now we’re used to each other, and we’ve developed some great routines.

 “When they go to visit their Auntie, she says they always want to come back to me and that she prayed for someone like me!”